stormchaserroleplaying/stormchaserRPG/Talents/Magic/Other/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points
 A deep wellspring of magical power resides within you.
-Increase your mana by one per short rest, or by three per long rest.
+Increase your mana by three.